MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Microsoft.Graph.Security.md

 This API is available in the following national cloud deployments.

 ### [New-MgSecurityCaseEdiscoveryCaseCustodian](New-MgSecurityCaseEdiscoveryCaseCustodian.md)
-Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
+Create a new ediscoveryCustodian object.After the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
 This API is available in the following national cloud deployments.

 ### [New-MgSecurityCaseEdiscoveryCaseCustodianSiteSource](New-MgSecurityCaseEdiscoveryCaseCustodianSiteSource.md)